OSI SAF central

 Each file contains six variables (in addition to latitude, longitude, time, and other CF- related information):

-Download data setThe sea ice concentration data set can be downloaded at this anonymous FTP server:
+Download data setThe sea ice concentration data records can be downloaded at this anonymous FTP server:

 Data set history